dbtrnl/udemy.algorithms-data-structures-cpp/README.md

   - Dynamic programming can optimize this problem (More info on the slides);
     - Running time is O(nM) > pseudo-polynomial time.

+### Video 38 - What are array data structures?
+  - Array is contiguous in memory.
+So any item can be accessed in O(1) by it's index. *Random access*
+  - Array beginning in 0x100 > index 1 = 0x116 > index 2 = 0x132, and so on... (with 4 bytes = 32 bits = 16 in hex)
+  - **Memory address = array's address + (index * data size)**
+  - A Matrix also has O(1) access time.

+### Video 39 - Array introduction - operations
+*1. Adding items*
+  - Memory and running time trade-off also apply;
+  - Using a huge array wastes memory, but saves time, as it doesn't need to be resized;
+  - Resizing an array due to lack of space consumes O(n) time.

+*2. Adding numbers to arbitrary positions*
+  - Has worst-case execution time of O(n), as items need to be shifted.

+*3. Removing last item*
+  - O(1) running time.

+*4. Removing item from arbitrary position;*
+  - Need to remove item and then deal with the "hole" in the data structure;
+  - Execution time of O(n) to find item, then O(1) to remove then O(n) to shift all items.

+Disadvantage: Size of array must be known at compile time.

+---

 ### Fibonacci benchmark